 December is a month full of sports in Arizona, with regular season games happening for the Arizona Cardinals football team, the Arizona Coyotes hockey team, and the Phoenix Suns basketball team as well as several college teams in the area.

 The Arizona Cardinals play professional football at the University of Phoenix Stadium while the Coyotes play NHL hockey at the Gila River Arena and the Phoenix Suns play NBA games at the Talking Stick Resort Arena.
-For more information on seeing one of the home games, click on each team's linked name above.

 07 of 10